Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

-You can press Ctrl+C to stop the training, and your trained model will be at `models/<run-identifier>/<env_name>_<run-identifier>.bytes`, which corresponds to your model's latest checkpoint.
+You can press Ctrl+C to stop the training, and your trained model will be at `models/<run-identifier>/<env_name>_<run-identifier>.bytes`, which corresponds to your model's latest checkpoint. (**Note:** There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in trainer_config.yaml.)
 You can now embed this trained model into your Learning Brain by following the steps below:

 1. Move your model file into `UnitySDK/Assets/ML-Agents/Examples/3DBall/TFModels/`.